 Section 2.
 Voting.
-The five officers of the corporation shall constitute the voting members of the Board of Directors.
+The five officers of the corporation, and any additional directors as selected in Section 1, shall constitute the voting members of the Board of Directors.

 Section 3.
 Powers.
 Subject to the provisions of the laws of Indiana and any limitations in the Articles of Incorporation and these bylaws relating to action required or permitted to be taken or approved by the members, if any, of this Corporation, the activities and affairs of this Corporation shall be conducted and all corporate powers shall be exercised by or under the direction of the Board of Directors.